 But then, the content of the discussion is lost to all other members of the team.
 If another developer wants to understand the decision that was made, they can’t just go to the ticket and understand the reason.
 And obviously they won’t go try to find it on Slack.

-Then, I thought about this: why do we have this kind of love-hate relationship with our project management tools, and just feel pure love for tools like Slack.
-Why is that, what is the difference?
+Then, I thought about this: Why do we have this kind of love-hate relationship with our project management tools and just feel pure love for tools like Slack.
+What is the difference here?

 So, I decided to research this topic, while mostly focusing on the software project management use case — because that is my expertise and most familiar to me.
 What would make the perfect project management platform for developers and managers alike?